Joy (Band AKA song)

-"Joy" is a 1983 single for Band AKA.
+"Joy" is a song by the American group Band AKA, released in 1983 as a single from their second studio album, Men of the Music.
 It was a hit in the UK, registering on multiple charts that year.

 Background

-Joy was composed by J. James Jarrett.
-He also arranged and produced the single.
-It was recorded by PPL Records.
-The US version was released on Bouvier Records B0-0101-5, a subsidiary of PPL Records.
-The 7" version was released in the UK on Epic EPC A3145, Streetwave EPC A3145.
-The 12" version released in the UK was on Epic, Streetwave EPC A13 3145.
+"Joy" was written, arranged and produced by J. James Jarrett.
+It was published by PPL Records.
+The US version was released on Bouvier Records (B0-0101-5), a subsidiary of PPL Records.
+The 7" version was released in the UK on Epic and Streetwave (both EPC A3145).
+The 12" version released in the UK was on Epic and Streetwave (EPC A13 3145).

 It was reported in the 19 March issue of Record Mirror that with "Joy" in the charts, Band AKA were coming to Britain for their first ever tour in the next month.
 With multiple appearances, their first mentioned appearances were at the London Venue on the 14th and 15th of April.

 Reception

-James Hamilton remarked in his Odds 'N' Bodds page on Record Mirror 12 February 1983 that the Streetwave release was same as the vocal version already available.
-And with the instrumental version on the flip side that segued into "Grace", he said that it was a wasted opportunity.
+James Hamilton reported in his "Odds 'N' Bodds" page in the 12 February 1983 issue of Record Mirror that the Streetwave release was the same as the vocal version already available, with the instrumental version on the flip side seguing into "Grace", and remarked that it was a wasted opportunity.

-In his Odds 'N' Bodds page for the week of 5 March, James Hamilton was giving his views on the release on Epic, Streetwave EPC A13-3145.
-He said that the 114bpm 12in soul swayer was catchy enough but took a while before reaching the band's strong point.
-He completed the saxophone and for him it made the instrumental a better bet.
-The seque into "Grace" was in his words, "clumsy" and "truly awful".
-He said that a sax to sax edit would have been better.
-He said that Morgan Khan of the Streetwave label couldn't care now as the label was leaving CBS / Epic.
+In his "Odds 'N' Bodds" page for the week of 5 March, Hamilton was giving his views on the release on Epic (EPC A13-3145).
+He stated that the "114bpm 12in soul swayer" was catchy enough, but took a while before reaching the band's strong point.
+He complimented the saxophone, but opined that the seque into "Grace" was "clumsy" and "truly awful", and that "a simple edit from sax to sax" would have been better.
+He also remarked that Morgan Khan of Streetwave couldn't care about the release as the label was leaving CBS / Epic at the time.

-According to James Hamilton, Lofty Lofthouse in Gateshead was one of the many critics saying that the "tragic" mixing point between "Joy" and Grace emptied the floor.
+According to Hamilton, Lofty Lofthouse in Gateshead was one of the many critics saying that the "tragic" mixing point between "Joy" and "Grace" emptied the floor.